Gauteweb/Gauteweb/README.md

 In my Github repositories you will mostly find old scripts, hacks and similar, either related to my work or to personal projects that may or may not be updated in the future.
 I cannot guarantee that they work anymore ;-)

-I also use Github as a backup of my manually coded digital garden.

 If you would like to get in thouch, please <a href="https://mikrobloggen.no/@gauteweb" rel="me">follow me on Mastodon</a>.

 <!--